tinykings/blink/README.md

 ## FAQ

 - Can I paste a YouTube channel URL?
 Yes.
 The script resolves it to an RSS feed and rewrites `feeds.txt` accordingly.
 - Where do starred items live?
-In your browser (`localStorage`) — they don’t sync between devices.
+In your browser (`localStorage`).
+Or if you enter gist info in the settings starred items will sync across devices.
-- Why don’t I see dates/feed names on cards?
-The layout is intentionally compact; the footer shows last updated time and retention window.